 A 1/3 hp 110-volt 1725 rpm motor was fitted as standard - but with the option of a 250 or 440-volt 3-phase unit - or others to special order.
 With the regular motor, the five spindle speeds available all versions were 380, 700, 1200, 2500 and (a very useful) 5200 r.p.m.
 A six-spline drive shaft rotated the hardened and ground spindle on a pair of sealed, double-row ball bearings (Type 8404) fitted immediately behind the nose with a "floating" bearing (Type 8503 to allow for expansion) at the top.
 To prevent belt pull from interfering with the accuracy of the spindle, the spindle pulley ran on its own Type 6005 sealed ball races (originally these were a New Departure Type 3L06) Hard chrome-plated and fitted with a quick-action drill lever and a locking micrometer stop, the quill had a reasonable 1.5 inches of travel; unfortunately no fine feed by a handwheel was provided, though as the operating lever had a sensitive feel, this was no great disadvantage.

 Collets used have varied: the early machines, the Model "70", used a "Y" collet shaped rather like an American football - this having a nut threaded 11/16" t.p.i.
 This design (similar to the Schaublin ER) though having a powerful clamping action, was restricted to bar stock only a few "thou" outside its stated size if a proper grip was to be maintained.
 The Rusnok 85 and 850 millers used an entirely different design of collet.
 The Type 100 could be had in sizes from 1/16" to 9/16", although very early examples might have been fitted with a "9B" by Hardinge - almost certainly the same as a Brown & Sharpe No. 9 (and which Hardinge, or Victor Machinery (victornet.com), may still be able to supply).

-Copied by a Taiwanese company during the 1980s, this imported version has been found with a badge proclaiming Busy Bee B240 - though others, presumably from other importers, are bereft of any identifying marks or badges.
+Copied by a Taiwanese company during the 1980s, this imported version has been found with a badge proclaiming Busy Bee B240 - though others, presumably from other importers, are bereft of any identifying marks.